keen/keen-tracking.js/README.md

 The following examples demonstrate how to implement rock-solid web analytics, capturing **pageviews**, **clicks**, and **form submissions** with robust data models.

-Not interested in web analytics?
-Use these examples as a primer for getting up and running quickly.
-These examples also make use of several [helpers](./docs/#helpers) and [utilities](./docs/#utilities) that were designed to address common requirements and help produce insightful, valuable data models.

 [Full documentation is available here](./docs/README.md)

-Need help?
-Ask for it on our [Slack community channel](https://slack.keen.io) or send us a [message](https://keen.io/support/).

 **Using React?
 Check out these setup guides:**

 * [React Flux Logger](./docs/examples/react-flux): How to instrument a Flux ReduceStore
 * [React Redux Middleware](./docs/examples/react-redux-middleware): How to instrument a Redux Store

-**Looking for compute capabilities?** Check out [keen-analysis.js](https://github.com/keen/keen-analysis.js).

 **Upgrading from an earlier version of keen-js?** [Read this](./docs/upgrade-guide.md).